By Scott Moore, Director of Presales, Semarchy

 The rise of multi-channel interactions in the current digital world is transforming the way enterprises engage in their Master Data Management initiatives.
 The exponential growth of inter-object relationships offers a new opportunity to manage these interactions as a graph rather than as plain-old entities.

-In his keynote at the IRM MDM DG Europe Conference last week in London, respected industry analyst Aaron Zornes noted that “Graph database is conceptually threatening MDM due to its ability to simplify complexity.”
+According to respected industry analyst and chief research officer at The MDM Institute, Aaron Zornes, “graph database is conceptually threatening MDM due to its ability to simplify complexity.”

 Growing complexity of relationships